 While Atrisco Oil and Gas is a relatively new entity, oil and natural gas development is not new to the land grant.
 The first commercial oil and gas development began on March 1920 when David J. Metzgar, then president of the Atrisco Board of Trustees, signed the first lease to an outside interest to explore and develop oil and natural gas resources.
 From 1925 through 1947, C.H.
 Conner held oil and gas leases in multi-year increments and Myrtle Conner held leases into the 1950s.

-In 1959, the board of trustees granted permits to Armando Gianini to prospect for uranium and to Samuel Jelso to explore for oil and gas.
-In the 1970’s Shell Oil was active on these lands and spent a considerable amount of money and time gathering data about the lands.
-These efforts determined that hydrocarbons were present but no commercial success was ever realized.
+In 1959, the board of trustees granted permits to Armando Giannini to prospect for uranium and to Samuel Jelso to explore for oil and gas.
+In the 1970’s, Shell Oil was active on these lands and spent a considerable amount of money and time gathering data about the lands.
+These efforts determined that hydrocarbons were present, but no commercial success was ever realized.